hackclub/some-assembly-required/guide/cpu/map.md

 1 12 4
 ```

-When the decoder reads it's first value, it knows it's looking for a number to map to an opcode.
+When the decoder reads its first value, it knows it's looking for a number to map to an opcode.

 | Number | Instruction |
 | ------ | ----------- |